fronto/reading_guide/README.md

 Sams Teach yourself TCP/IP in 24 hours by Joe Casad

-This book is not too dense on theory, but gives you enough to get an idea of what is going on, and then introduces you to common networking command line tools, which are an essential part of a developer’s toolkit, such as:
+This book is not too dense on theory, but gives you enough to get an idea of what is going on, and then introduces you to common networking command line tools, which are an essential part of a developer's toolkit, such as:

 ping, netstat, curl, ifconfig, hosts (formerly nslookup), telnet, traceroute